cleichner/house/house-manual.md

 - (TODO: kh) Cabinet space is labelled.
 Please concentrate your things in the appropriate space

 **Trash**
-- if the trash is overflowing, take it out.
-Seriously.
-- compost is compost in the metal bins, recycling is recycling in the blue bin, trash is trash in the black bin.
-Ask Kat or Hannah if you need a lesson on what constitutes trash, recycling, or compost.
+- Compost: silver, metal bins
+- Recyclables: blue bin
+- Landfill: black bin
+- If you miscategorize your trash, Kat and Hannah will get mad.
+- If the trash bins are full, do not put more trash in.
+Either (a) empty the bin and take the bag down to the garage or (b) find a different bin.
-- trash should be taken out to the bins in the garage or behind the black gate (TODO: Cy) the key to the gate will be at a specific location for when you are going out to the gate
+- If the bins in the garage are full, put the trash in the gated area catacorner to the front gate.
+The key to this gated corner is in the lockbox at the front gate.
-- Trash and compost bags are beneath the sink.
+- Trash and compost bags can be found beneath the sink.